 What are seagulls?

-Most often you can see them in seaside towns or ports as many species of gulls have learned to coexist successfully with humans and have thrived in human habitats.
+You can often see them in seaside towns or ports as many species of gulls have learned to coexist successfully with humans and have thrived in human habitats.

-The larger species of gulls are intelligent, curious, and smart, and can demonstrate complex methods of communication and a highly developed social structure even going as far as mobbing or attacking other predators and competitors.
+The larger species of gulls are intelligent, curious, and smart.
+They can demonstrate complex methods of communication and a highly developed social structure, even going as far as mobbing or attacking other predators and competitors.

 What do baby seagulls eat?

-Seagull babies, just like most of the other bird species, will eat whatever their parents eat and regurgitate into their mouths, including worms, insects, seeds, etc until they are capable of eating themselves.
-They can also be fed soaked dog
+Seagull babies, just like most of the other bird species, will eat whatever their parents eat and regurgitate into their mouths, including worms, insects, seeds, etc., until they are capable of eating themselves.
+They can also be fed wet dog

 Do seagulls drink seawater?

-Seagulls, just like other birds in order Charadriiformes (around 350 species), drink both freshwater as well as saltwater (seawater).
+Like other birds in order Charadriiformes (around 350 species), Seagulls drink both freshwaters and saltwater (seawater).
 They are capable of doing that because the grooves in their skulls possess exocrine glands by which salt can be excreted through the nostrils to assist the kidneys in maintaining electrolyte balance.

 What do seagulls eat inland?

-We already know that they adapted very well to living around humans and the same is true for gulls living inland.
-They will eat living but also dead animals, like small mammals, birds, reptiles, and amphibians but also dung, grain, and berries.
+Seagulls adapted very well to living around humans, and the same is true for gulls living inland.
+Inland Seagulls will eat living but also dead animals, like small mammals, birds, reptiles, amphibians, and dung, grain, and berries.

 They are permanent residents of landfills where they flock because there’s plenty to scavenge.
 Gulls will feast on garbage throughout the year, except in the non-breeding season.